 We frequently use the information as well to prove that our client was not speeding, or used brakes properly, or that the defendant was doing the opposite.
 The EDRs, correctly downloaded and interpreted, can make or break a case.

 Driving safe is always important.
-Miller Weber Kory LLP reminds all of their friends this Holiday season to check their speed, put down the phone, and keep an eye on traffic.
+Miller Kory Rowe LLP reminds all of their friends this Holiday season to check their speed, put down the phone, and keep an eye on traffic.
 Remember, the EDR is watching, or at least recording, you.